-The LCFS received information from a number of sources and processes were in place to ensure referrals were prioritised and investigated.
-As part of the required reporting processes, all notified concerns were reported upon the FIRST case management database, to ensure effective recording of sensitive and criminal enquiries.
+The LCFS receives information from several sources and processes are in place to ensure referrals are prioritised and investigated.
+As part of the required reporting processes, all notified concerns are reported utilising the FIRST case management database, to ensure effective recording of sensitive and criminal enquiries.